redsanket/spark/external/storm/guide/troubleshooting/index.rst

 #.
 Download from http://yourkit.com/java/profiler/index.jsp
 #.
 The program may prompt you for a License Key, but if it does not,
-   you can choose "Enter License Key..." from the Help menue.
+   you can choose "Enter License Key..." from the Help menu.
    - Select "Use a license server, and Enter java.corp.yahoo.com.

      .. note:: Note that there is a limited pool of licenses, so avoid leave YourKit